 - Near misses

-We’ll look at each a little more closely.
+But let’s look at the more commonly investigated “negative” incidents a little more closely.

 Just what it sounds like.
 When someone dies at work.